ashlymariam0509/Insertion-sort-algorithm-/README.md

 Advantages

-- Simple and easy to implement.
+Simple and easy to implement.

-- Efficient for small datasets.
+Efficient for small datasets.

-- Stable sorting algorithm.
+Stable sorting algorithm.

-- In-place sorting (requires constant extra space).
+In-place sorting (requires constant extra space).

-- Performs well for nearly sorted arrays.
+Performs well for nearly sorted arrays.

 Disadvantages

-- Inefficient for large datasets.
+Inefficient for large datasets.

-- Average and worst-case time complexity is O(n²).
+Average and worst-case time complexity is O(n²).

-- Not suitable for large-scale sorting applications.
+Not suitable for large-scale sorting applications.

 Course Outcome

-CO1 – Analyze any given algorithm and express its time and space complexities using asymptotic notations.# Insertion-sort-algorithm-
+CO1 – Analyze any given algorithm and express its time and space complexities using asymptotic notations.